mrieppel/FitchFX/README.md

-FitchJS
+FitchFX
 =======

-FitchJS is a web app written in JavaScript that lets users to construct proofs in a Fitch-style natural deduction system, and export verified proofs in plain text or LaTeX.
-It is a modification of the [LemmoNaDe](https://github.com/mrieppel/LemmoNaDe) program, and implements a similar rule set adapted to a Fitch notation.
+FitchFX is a web app written in JavaScript that lets users to construct proofs in a Fitch-style natural deduction system, and export verified proofs in plain text or LaTeX.
+It is a modification of the [FitchJS](https://github.com/mrieppel/fitchjs) program, incorporating the notation and rules I use in my version of the forallx textbook, [forall x @syr](https://github.com/mrieppel/forallxsyr).
 The fitch proofs are drawn using the [D3.js](http://d3js.org/) library.
 If you come across any bugs, please email at: mrieppel at gmail dot com.

 A live version of the program is [here](http://mrieppel.github.io/fitchjs/).